material-motion/material-motion/starmap/specifications/runtime/life_of_a_plan.md

 ### Step 1: Create a runtime

-Runtimes are cheap and easy to create.
+MotionRuntimes are cheap and easy to create.
 Many runtimes may exist in an application.
 Let's create one.
 We will make use of this object later.

 ```
-runtime = Runtime()
+runtime = MotionRuntime()
 ```

 ![]({{ site.url }}/assets/LifeOfAPlan-step1.svg)